-This morning, I was stunned — stunned, I tell you! — to realize that today is the feast of the Immaculate Conception, which is always a Holy Day of Obligation in the United States, even if it falls on a Saturday or a Monday.
+This morning, I was stunned — stunned, I tell you! — to realize that this Saturday is the feast of the Immaculate Conception, which is always a Holy Day of Obligation in the United States, even if it falls on a Saturday or a Monday.
+So yes, we have an obligation to go to Mass twice this weekend.

 Hard to argue with that.
 And yet people who say these things are glossing over something central to our existence as children of God: the sweetness of obedience for the sake of obedience.